Two springs in series

 To calculate the macroscopic equivalent constant of the microscopic spring constant, all microsprings must be added both in parallel and in series.
 To do this, it is necessary to know, in particular, the number of springs connected in series.

-If we want to estimate the number of springs in series ($N_s$), it is sufficient to know the body length ($L$) and microscopic Length of Spring ($l$).
-The number of springs in series ($N_s$) is calculated by dividing the body length ($L$) by microscopic Length of Spring ($l$):
+If we want to estimate the number of springs in series ($N_s$), it is sufficient to know the body length ($L$) and the microscopic length of spring ($l$).
+The number of springs in series ($N_s$) is calculated by dividing the body length ($L$) by the microscopic length of spring ($l$):

-For a bar with ($$) and body Section ($S$), you can calculate the number of springs in parallel ($N_p$) and the number of springs in series ($N_s$) using microscopic Length of Spring ($l$) and the microscopic section of spring ($s$).
+For a bar with ERROR:5355.1 and the body Section ($S$), you can calculate the number of springs in parallel ($N_p$) and the number of springs in series ($N_s$) using the microscopic length of spring ($l$) and the microscopic section of spring ($s$).
 With these values, you can calculate the spring constant for an entire section by multiplying by the number of springs in parallel ($N_p$) using the microscopic Hook constant ($k_m$).
 This way, you can calculate the hooke Constant ($k$) by dividing the obtained value by the number of springs in series ($N_s$):

 $k=\displaystyle\frac{k_p}{N_s}=\displaystyle\frac{N_p}{N_s}k_m$